tuura/plato/doc/manual.md

 ```

 This produces an FSM in the *.sg* format.
 Similar to the STG *.g* format, this
 can be copy-and-pasted into a file and saved with this *.sg* and used as an
 input to various tools, including Workcraft.

 Again, any errors that occur during the translation process will produce
-errors referring to the problematic lines of signals of the concepts that are
+errors referring to the problematic lines of the concept specification.
-problematic.

 Including imported concept files
 --------------------------------

 If one or more concept has been defined in one concept specification, which can
 be reused in another concept specification, rather than redefine this, we can
 import the file with this concept previously defined.
 For example, using the
 example files we have provided for a buck controller, nameley *ZCAbsent.hs* and *ZCEarly.hs*.
 We can rewrite *zcAbsent* as:

 ```haskell